arifulislamctg11/arifulislamctg11/README.md

 - 👋 Hi, I’m @arifulislamctg11
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Computer Science Engineering
+- 🌱 I’m currently working as a developer
 - 💞️ I’m looking to collaborate with some great projects
 - 📫 reach me at arifulislamctg11@gmail.com